phamcongthuy/challenge/faqs.markdown

   </summary>
   <p><em>Collaborate.</em> We are eager to see folks working together to improve Los Angeles.</p>
   <p><em>Think about impact.</em> Be imaginative and audacious.
 We want to hear your most ambitious ideas – but we also want to know that your activation campaign is feasible, implementable, and that it could impact the LA2050 goals and metrics outlined by a community of Angelenos.</p>
-  <p>Share how your activation campaign will impact the LA2050 goal you are focusing on.
-For example, if you’ve chosen LA is the best place to learn, you might describe how your activation campaign will improve graduation rates; if you’ve chosen LA is the best place to connect, you might explain how your activation campaign will increase voting rates or volunteerism.</p>
+  <p>Share how your activation will impact the LA2050 goal you are focusing on.
+For example, if you’ve chosen LA is the best place to learn, you might describe how your activation will improve graduation rates; if you’ve chosen LA is the best place to connect, you might explain how your activation will increase voting rates or volunteerism.</p>
   <p>We want to see that you’ve considered how to create a ladder of engagement for Angelenos.
 Show in your submission that you’re thinking about someone’s journey from uninformed to an activist for social change.</p>
-  <p>Be sure to explain why you think the activation campaign strategy and engagement methods are the best course of action for impacting the goal and metrics.</p>
+  <p>Be sure to explain why you think the activation strategy and engagement methods are the best course of action for impacting the goal and metrics.</p>
   <p>Videos can help quickly articulate your project or your organization’s mission.
 To include a video, use a YouTube URL.
 If you don’t have a video, be sure to include a high-resolution photo that represents your idea or organization.
 Photos should be in JPG, PNG, or GIF format, at least 570 × 345 pixels.
 We suggest limiting attachment files to 5 MB each.</p>
   <p>Please note that when uploading documents file names containing special characters (!@#$%^&amp;\*()) are not allowed and file names should be less than or equal to 30 characters.</p>
   <p>Applicants should not expect to be able to revise their applications after the submission date.</p>